Hepatic venoplasty in Budd-Chiari syndrome

 0 images remaining

-The Inferiro vena cava gram reveals indentation of the IVC by the enlarged caudate lobe.
+The inferior vena cava gram reveals indentation of the IVC by the enlarged caudate lobe.

-The right hepatic vein was successfully cannulated and baloon angiopasty done.
-Serial baloon angioplasties were done in the RHV and a 40mmx8mm self expanding Stent was placed - Zilverex- COOK.
+The right hepatic vein was successfully cannulated and balloon angioplasty was done.
+Serial balloon angioplasties were done in the right hepatic vein and a 40mmx8mm self-expanding stent was placed - Zilverex- COOK.

 Although the stent is not in the ideal position; the pressure gradient fell from 25 to 12mm Hg.

 On serial follow up the patient is doing well.
-There is complete regression of ascitis and a patent right hepatic vein.
+There is complete regression of ascites and a patent right hepatic vein.

-Interventional radiological management offers good hope for the patients with Budd Chiari syndrome.
+Interventional radiological management offers good hope for patients with Budd Chiari syndrome.

 Conventional treatment would include long term anticoagulation only.

-Now hepatic venoplasty or Transjugular intrahepatic portovenous shunting has changed the scenario.
+Now hepatic venoplasty or Transjugular intrahepatic portosystemic shunting has changed the scenario.

-These procedures can be successful in maintaining long term partency and prevent/ halt progression of Cirrhosis in BCS patients.
+These procedures can be successful in maintaining long term patency and prevent/halt the progression of cirrhosis in Budd-Chiari syndrome patients.